singhanju12340/MyTeacher/content/Design/topics/Social networking/Chat System.md

 	email
 	profilePicUrl

-1B users, data is hugewe need to partition. user userId. less read and less write
+1B users, data is huge we need to partition user data by userId. less read and less write